jothepro/libCloudSync/README.md

   When a new release is created in Github, the resulting artifact is automatically uploaded to [a public  artifactory repository](https://gitlab.com/jothepro/libcloudsync/-/packages)
 - The workflow `publish-pages.yaml` automatically builds and publishes the documentation to [Github Pages](https://jothepro.github.io/libcloudsync/) when a new release is created in Github.

+### Coding Conventions

+The C++ code should follow a derivation of [cppbestpractices code style](https://github.com/lefticus/cppbestpractices/blob/master/03-Style.md):

+- Types start with upper case and are CamelCase: `MyClass`
+- Functions and variables are snake_case: `my_method`
+- Constants are all upper case: `const double PI=3.14159265358979323;`
+- Name private data with a `m_` prefix to distinguish it from public data. `m_` stands for "member" data
+- Never use `using namespace` in a header get_file
+- `{}` are required for blocks.
+- Use `""` for including local files, `<>` is reserved for system includes
+- Initialize member variables with the member initializer list
+- Always use namespaces
+- Use `.hpp` and `.cpp` for your get_file extensions
+- mark single parameter constructors as `explicit`, which requires them to be explicitly called.
+- do not provide any of the functions that the compiler can provide (copy constructor, copy assignment operator, move constructor, move assignment operator, destructor) unless the class you are constructing does some novel form of ownership.
+- Indentation is 4 spaces

 ## Useful Links